 Booker and Dax served drinks concocted by true mixologists.
 We tried some great drinks like Bee Sneeze (milk-washed gin, honey, lemon and cracked black pepper) and BDX Marg (mezcal, yellow chartreuse, Cointreau and lime).

 Our drinking companions enjoyed snacks like steamed shitake buns and a mason jar of spicy kimchi.
 Best of all, we got to toast Brian’s birthday in person

-Coffee at Birch Coffee
+Coffee At Birch Coffee

 It’s fun to try new coffee shops when we travel.

 We had originally planned to get some Stumptown coffee at the Ace Hotel.
 However, the line was too long so we changed our plan.
 That’s how we ended up at Birch Coffee, one of the best coffee shops in NYC.

-Brunch at Maison Kayser
+Brunch At Maison Kayser

 The menu of French food is just right for a casual meal, especially when enjoyed with a bread basket.
 Then again, almost anything would taste good with bread like this.